NoahCornish/durhamregionCOVID-19/README.md

 In this repository you can access the shapefile I use to map the data as well as the CSV file I continue to update daily.
 This data has been complied from the Durham Region COVID-19 Tracker and the Open Data site from the Region of Durham.

-It will be updated daily by 8:00PM EST
+It will be updated daily Monday to Friday
-Monday --> Friday